-Why is it important to have an image management system?
+Why is it important to organize and manage images?

-Image management is important for businesses and even freelance designers because it helps to ensure brand and design consistency.
-By keeping all of your images organized and under control, you can avoid the inconsistency that can come from having different versions or sizes of an image floating around.
-Additionally, image management can help improve customer engagement by making it easier for customers to find the images they need.
-Finally, image management can boost workflow by making it easier and quicker to find the images when you need them for a project.
+Properly managing images is important for businesses and even freelance designers because it helps to ensure brand and design consistency.
+By keeping all of your images organized you can avoid the inconsistency that can come from having different versions or sizes of an image floating around.

-No matter what your needs are, there are a few key things to keep in mind when choosing an image management system:
+No matter what your needs are, there are a few key things to keep in mind when choosing a system whether it be online or offline on a local computer:

 - Ease of use: The system should be easy to understand and use, even if you’re not a tech expert.
 Otherwise, you’ll likely never use it to its full potential.